 - Clinical Practice:

-- Allergic Bronchopulmonary Aspergillosis (ABPA), Food Allergy, Insect Allergy, Anaphylaxis, Asthma, Conjunctivitis (Pink Eye), Cough, Contact Dermatitis (Eczema), Hives, Allergy Care
+- ABPA, Food Allergy, Insect Allergy, Anaphylaxis, Asthma, Conjunctivitis (Pink Eye), Cough, Contact Dermatitis (Eczema), Hives, Allergy Care

 Division Head, Division of Allergy and Clinical Immunology